 Know your risks for DR: See a top-rated optometrist in Odessa, TX.

 If you have diabetes, having regular eye exams is essential for preventing serious eye diseases like diabetic retinopathy, glaucoma, and cataracts.
-As a top-rated optometry practice in Odessa, TX, Odessa Vision Center is focused on providing patients with the highest-quality care to diagnose and manage eye diseases and help prevent vision loss at every age.
+As a top-rated optometry practice in Odessa, TX, Odessa Vision is focused on providing patients with the highest-quality care to diagnose and manage eye diseases and help prevent vision loss at every age.
 If you have diabetes, take the next step toward preserving your vision.
-Call Odessa Vision Center at 432-362-3133 and schedule an eye exam today.
+Call Odessa Vision at 432-362-3133 and schedule an eye exam today.